Genji: Days of the Blade: Reception

 The game received "mixed" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of three sevens and one eight, for a total of 29 out of 40.
-The Famitsu reviewers agreed that the high points of the game were its graphics and controls; detracting from the experience somewhat was the in-game camera angle.
+The Famitsu reviewers agreed that the high points of the game were its graphics and controls, but they were critical to the in-game camera.
 The game received the IGN Award for Best Artistic Design on PlayStation 3 in 2006.